 Porting your mortgage to a more expensive property is possible, but you must meet your lender’s criteria.
 For instance, if you need to borrow more to meet the valuation of your new home, you may not meet the affordability needed to increase your loan amount.
 If you meet the affordability, the chances of porting your mortgage improve.

 All lenders have a maximum amount they’ll lend to any given applicant.
 Porting may prove difficult if you’re already at your maximum borrowing capacity.
 If you’re approved, you may be left with a shortfall.

 - New property value: £150,000

-If you find yourself in this position, speak to your existing lender to see what your options are.
-You can also speak to an advisor who can assess all of your options across every lender to ensure you won’t be overpaying.
+If you are in this position, speak to your lender to check your options.
+You can also talk to an advisor who can assess your options across each lender to ensure you won’t overpay.

-Can I port my mortgage to a cheaper property?
+Can I port a mortgage to a cheaper property?

 If your new home is cheaper than your existing home, you may be subject to an early repayment charge.
 This is because you’re reducing your loan amount, so in theory, part of your mortgage is paid early.

 - Current mortgage balance: £120,000